A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 When the outage ends, simply reverse this process.
 Remember to turn off all of the breakers in a manual transfer switch so that they’re ready to go when the next power outage strikes.

-How to connect generator to house without transfer switch
+How to hook up a generator to your house without a transfer switch

 First – an installed Transfer Switch is certainly the preferred method to connect your house to your generator.
-Transfer switches prevent damage to your wiring, electronic devices, and your generator.
+A transfer switch will prevent damage to your wiring, electronic devices, and your generator.
 They also can prevent fires.

 If you do go down this path – be careful and follow your local laws and restrictions!